NourEssafa-Soufargi/Games-with-python/README.md

 A collection of simple python games to learn basics and reasoning.

-The game logic of each game is in the advanced description :)
+The game logic of each game is in the Extended description part :)